sils-webinfo/helpdesk/README.md

    ```
    Alternatively, you can access the service running here: http://aeshin.org:5555/requests

-3. Use the `extractdata.py` script to examine the triples found in various representations of the helpdesk resources:
+3. Use the `extractdata.py` script to examine the triples found in various representations of the helpdesk resources.

    RDFa/microdata for the list of help requests:
    ```